Fundraise at your school

 Or get your students to dress as their favourite hero to help local unsung heroes for the day!

 Action for Carers supports carers of all ages, across the county.
 Your school may be especially interested in our Surrey Young Carers team, who work to support children and young people under 18 supporting a family member.
 Young carers play a vital role in helping people who have an illness or disability, making an enormous contribution.
-They help hold families together and enable loved ones to get the most out of life.
-They can be ‘unsung heroes’ because the work they do is often poorly understood.
+They may do extra chores at home, support a brother or sister with a disability, or be an emotional support for a parent.
+They can be ‘unsung heroes’ because their role is often poorly understood.

 What ever you decide to do, we would love to hear from you and support you during your fundraising.